FrancoDAlappat/Kotlin-BootCamp/README.md

 # Kotlin-BootCamp
 Each Day Learn one SECTION
 # Section 1
-basic of python from Vrriables to Strings operation
+basic of Kotlin from Vrriables to Strings operation
 # secton 2
 Logic and Conditional Flow in Kotlin
 # section 3